 This revision was undertaken alongside the work of actions under Our Public Service 2020, (OPS2020), the Government reform framework for development and innovation.
 This Toolkit links to the works of actions two and three, which refer to improving services for our customers and making services more accessible to all, and operate under the pillar Delivering for Our Public.
 You can find more information on these and other actions under OPS2020 at www.ops2020.gov.ie.

-In this toolkit you will find sections on the design of Written, Verbal and Digital Communication.
-It is intended that this toolkit be used in the public service for planning, training and informing contractors.
-The toolkit sections contain selected statements, examples, tips, checklists and links to learn more.
+In this toolkit you will find sections on the design of Written, Spoken & Signed, and Digital Communication.
+It is intended that this toolkit be used in the Public Service for planning, training and informing staff and contractors.
+The Toolkit sections contain selected design guidance, examples, tips, checklists and links to learn more.
 Parts from relevant sections can be used separately and can be made available at service locations.
 The last section has Question Sets to help check your customer service communication.

-Development of communication designs should be guided by an awareness of the following sequence about how people interact with information:
+Development and procurement of communication designs should be guided by an awareness of the following sequence about how people interact with information:

-Also, it is important to consider that the context of the physical and social environment affects how people use information to perform an activity.
+Also, it is important to consider that the context of the physical and social environment affects how they interact with information.

 Communication should always be provided in more than one format.

 This toolkit complements the Plain English Style Guide for the Public Service developed by the Department of Public Expenditure and Reform in partnership with the National Adult Literacy Agency (NALA).
 Plain English is a way of presenting information that helps someone understand it the first time they read or hear it.
 Increasingly, 'plain language' is being promoted as an alternative to 'plain English'.